cbochs/portal.nvim/README.md

     ---@type "debug" | "info" | "warn" | "error"
     log_level = "warn",

-    ---The default queries used when searching the jumplist.
-An entry can
+    ---The default query used when searching some lists
-    ---be a name of a registered query item, an anonymous predicate, or
-    ---a well-formed query item.
-See Queries section for more information.
     ---@type Portal.Predicate[]
     query = nil,

-    -- stylua: ignore
+    ---The base filter that is applied to every search.
     ---@type Portal.Predicate
     filter = function(v) return vim.api.nvim_buf_is_valid(v.buffer) end,

+    ---The maximum number of results that can be returned when no query is given.
     ---@type integer
+    max_results = 4,

+    ---The maximum number of items that can be searched.
+    ---@type integer
     lookback = 100,

-    ---An ordered list of keys that will be used for labelling available jumps.
+    ---An ordered list of keys for labelling portals.
-    ---Labels will be applied in same order as `query`.
+    ---Labels will be applied in order, or to match queried results.
     ---@type string[]
     labels = { "j", "k", "h", "l" },

     ---Keys used for exiting portal selection.
-To disable a key, set its value
+Disable with [{key}] = false
     ---to `false`.
     ---@type table<string, boolean>
     escape = {